ghukill/steamboat/README.md

 # Steamboat

 ## TODO
+  * Testing coverage now that architecture has settled down a bit
   * Create helpers to have instances of Steamboat `Runner` as both a return and step type
     * could pre-package DAGs and use _them_ as steps in another DAG
   * Add explicit types and behavior for combining steps